3rd Annual Postdoc Symposium

 March 1st, 2018, Seymour Marine Discovery Center

 The UCSC STEM Postdoc Symposium is an annual symposium dedicated to highlighting research from early career scientists at UCSC.
 Faculty, staff, postdocs, graduate students and undergraduates are welcome to attend but registration is required.
 Postdocs and graduate students are encouraged to present their research in clear, concise talks and posters that are accessible to a broad STEM audience.
-Please note that registration for the 2018 symposium is currently full.
+The 2018 Postdoc Symposium was held on March 1st: thank you to all the attendees and speakers.
+Please see the pictures below, or visit the full gallery.

 2009 Nobel Prize in Medicine